I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddrilapitypes/ns-ntddrilapitypes-rilcalllist_v2.md

 author: windows-driver-content
 description: This topic supports the Windows driver infrastructure and is not intended to be used directly from your code.
 old-location: netvista\rilcalllist_v2.htm
-old-project: netvista
+old-project: NetVista
 ms.assetid: 4cf94a04-dbb4-4e24-954b-3a5a720ef963
 ms.author: windowsdriverdev
-ms.date: 12/8/2017
+ms.date: 12/14/2017
-ms.keywords: RILCALLLIST_V2, RILCALLLIST_V2, *LPRILCALLLIST_V2
+ms.keywords: RILCALLLIST_V2, RILCALLLIST_V2, *LPRILCALLLIST_V2, LPRILCALLLIST_V2
 ms.prod: windows-hardware
 ms.technology: windows-devices
 ms.topic: struct